uit-no/github-course-guide/README.md

 ## GitHub organization

 First we need an organization that we will use to administer the content and members of the course.
 You need to create a new organization each time the course is given.
+The reason for this is that each course needs to be attached to a GitHub organization and course TAs need *owner* access in the corresponding organization.

 1. Go to: https://github.com/organizations/new
-2. Choose the Free plan ti unlimited members and repositories for free.
+2. Choose the *Free* plan (unlimited repositories, unlimited collaborators).
 3. Give the organization a name using the following naming scheme: uit-(course code)-(f for fall or s for spring)(year).
 For example the name for the inf-2202 course given in the fall of 2016 is **uit-inf-2202-f16**
+4. "This organization belongs to:" choose "A business or institution" and "UiT The Arctic University of Norway".
-4. Invite the teach assistants to the organization as owners.
+5. Invite the teach assistants to the organization as owners.
 You need to know their GitHub usernames.
-5. Fill in organization details.
+6. Fill in organization details.
-6. In your organizations members list, make at least yourself “public” such that your membership is visible to everyone and displayed on your public profile.
+7. In your organizations members list, make at least yourself "public" such that your membership is visible to everyone and displayed on your public profile so that the organization has a contact point.

 Then students must be invited to join the organization.
 To do this you need to know their GitHub username.
 You may want to put all students into a team named “Students”.

 ## Course website